Ada-C9/oo-ride-share/README.md

 - Your code should automatically assign a driver to the trip
   - For this initial version, choose the first driver whose status is `:AVAILABLE`
 - Your code should use the current time for the start time
-- The end date, cost and rating will all be `nil`
+- The end time, cost and rating will all be `nil`
   - The trip hasn't finished yet!

 You should use this information to: